varas/bash-work-queue/README.md

 ## Configuration

+Set up your jobs on a plain text file, one task by line.
+Example:

+    /path/to/script1.sh
+    sudo -u otheruser nice -n 15 /path/to/script2.sh

 Tune up the config variables on the file:

     JOBS_FILE='/path/to/your/jobs.file'
     # load_avg maybe be something like: number of cores - 1